 7. Jasmine Ground Cover Plants

-Jasmine isn’t just a fragrant climbing plant; certain varieties, like Asiatic jasmine, make excellent ground cover plants.
+Jasmine isn’t just a fragrant climbing plant; certain varieties, like Asiatic jasmine, make excellent low-growing options.
 These plants have small, glossy leaves and can spread rapidly across large areas, creating a lush carpet of greenery.
-In addition, jasmine ground cover plants produce beautiful, fragrant flowers that add visual appeal to your garden.
+In addition, these fragrant varieties produce beautiful, aromatic flowers that add visual appeal to your garden.

 Best Conditions: Full sun to partial shade, well-drained soil